nanachi-code/osbjs-website/docs-md/osbjs-animation.md

 )
 ```

 Create a new animation.
-A animation is also a component, therefore you can register it to storyboard directly, or add it to another components.
+An animation is also a component, therefore you can register it to storyboard directly, or add it to another components.

 * **path**: path to the image file relative to the beatmap folder.
 For example, specify a filename like "sliderball.png", and name your files "sliderball0.png" to "sliderball9.png" for a 10 frame animation.
 * **layer**: [Layer](/docs/osbjs-enums)